35 Stupid-Simple Ways to Travel on a Budget

 5. Eat out for breakfast or lunch.

 Since breakfast and lunch tend to be cheaper than dinner, you’ll save money by only eating out for the less expensive meals.
-Then grab something from the grocery or have leftovers for dinner.
+Then grab something cheap from the grocery or have leftovers for dinner.
+Check out my favorite dirt cheap meals to save some cash.

 6. Take advantage of continential breakfast or snacks provided by the hotel.